meharbaan2/Text-Poison/README.md

 # GPT-2 Text Poisoning Experiment

 A fun experiment exploring text **“poisoning”** for GPT-2 embeddings.
 This project applies small semantic changes, token-boundary manipulations, invisible characters, and homoglyph substitutions to see how robust GPT-2 embeddings really are.
+All while keeping human readability.

 ---